This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-A sleep issue is a condition that affects sleep patterns, which result in waking up from slumber during the night.
-Children with mild sleep disorders can usually regulate their sleep pattern over time, but other sleep disorders are so serious that they can interfere with literally in a child’s life, including learning, mental functioning, emotional, function, and social functioning.
+Sleep issues can include impairments in the quality and duration of sleep, as well as trouble initiating sleep in the first place.
+Children with mild sleep disorders can usually regulate their sleep patterns over time.
+Still, other sleep disorders are so serious that they can interfere with many aspects of a child’s life.
+These include learning, mental functioning, emotional regulation, and social functioning.

-Between 23% to 46% (depending on the study) of children with cerebral palsy suffer from sleep problems, which is a much higher average than children who aren’t disabled (20% to 20% have sleep issues).
+Between 23% to 46% (depending on the study) of children with cerebral palsy suffer from sleep problems, which is a much higher average than children who aren’t disabled (20% have sleep issues).

-Sleep issues not only affects the child’s development, but it also causes disturbance within the entire family.
+Sleep issues not only affect the child’s development but also causes a disturbance within the entire family.
 Close to 40% of children with cerebral palsy require attention from parents or caregivers at least once a night, almost every night.
-This can result in parents having issues with concentrating and functioning the following day.
+This can result in parents having issues concentrating and functioning the following day.

 Children with Cerebral Palsy: Common Reasons for Sleep Disorders

 Drooling is a common problem for children with cerebral palsy, and unfortunately, it’s an associated condition that can also disturb sleep.
 Excessive drooling can result in children having difficulties breathing while trying to sleep and choking on excessive saliva.

 Depending on the child’s weight, ability to change sleep positions, and muscle tone of the throat and airways, obstructive sleep apnea can also be an issue.